mechmotum/mechmotum.github.io/content/pages/company-organization-collaboration.rst

 weeks) and an MSc thesis project worth 35 ECs (~945 hours, 24 weeks).
 These two things are typically, and ideally, aligned on the same topic.
-This research or design oriented engineering work should be driven by the student under the supervision of the TU Delft supervisor(s).
+This research or design oriented engineering work should be driven by the student under the primary supervision of the TU Delft supervisor(s).

 Companies and organizations can sponsor a graduation project.
 At the minimum, you provide a research or design problem for the student to work on under the